femboyfin/dbdideas/survivor_perks.md

 ## [Inner Strength](<https://deadbydaylight.wiki.gg/wiki/Inner_Strength>)

 - Fully heals instead of Healing one health state, meaning you're always set to Healthy, ignoring Deep Wound
-  - Slightly increases the strength of perk.
+  - Slightly increases the strength of the perk.

 ## [Invocation: Treacherous Crows](<https://deadbydaylight.wiki.gg/wiki/Invocation:_Treacherous_Crows>) 📉

 - Decreased broken duration to **120 seconds** *(was permanent)*
-  - Changes the perks downside to create a reasonable argument that it's use is a trade-off instead of detrimental.
+  - Changes the perks downside to create a reasonable argument that its use is a trade-off instead of detrimental.
 - Completing the Invocation applies the effects from all Invocation perks of Survivor(s) participating
   - Increases viability of stacking Invocation perks, without a 120 second timer to activate both.
 - Increased acceleration bonus to **150%** and **100%** *(was 100% and 50%)*